localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

   --function-name my-kafka-function
 {{< / command >}}

-The following answer is to be expected
+The following response is to be expected

 {{< command >}}
 {